 Post-Graduate Service Opportunities

 If you are interested in a term of service after graduation, there are many host organizations.
-CES can help in narrowing down which service experience may be right for you.
+Alumni & Connections can help in narrowing down which service experience may be right for you.
 To learn more, set up an appointment with an advisor.

 AmeriCorps engages more than 75,000 Americans in intensive service each year at nonprofits, schools, public agencies, and community and faith-based groups across the country.
 AmeriCorps programs move communities forward and serve their members by creating jobs and providing pathways to opportunity for young people entering the workforce.
 AmeriCorps places thousands of young adults into intensive service positions where they learn valuable work skills, earn money for education, and develop an appreciation for citizenship.